vince0169/Docker/README.md

 ## :file_folder: TP2 :file_folder:

-We will create an image that will be a web server that will use the code contained in the folder static-website-example The goal is that our website is directly embedded in an image.
+We will create an image that will be a web server that will use the code contained in the folder static-website-example.
+The goal is that our website is directly embedded in an image.
-So when we will deploy our container with our image, our website will be available We will create 2 images (Dockerfile_v1 and Dockerfile_v2)
+So when we will deploy our container with our image, our website will be available.
+We will create 2 images (Dockerfile_v1 and Dockerfile_v2).

-The 1st file (Dockerfile_v1) requires to make a copy (with the git clone command) of our static-website-example folder, before building a Docker image
+The 1st file (Dockerfile_v1) requires to make a copy (with the git clone command) of our static-website-example folder, before building a Docker image.
-The 2nd file (Dockerfile_v2) does not require this step because it directly integrates the git clone command which allows to retrieve dynamically the last version of the application code which is on Github
+The 2nd file (Dockerfile_v2) does not require this step because it directly integrates the git clone command which allows to retrieve dynamically the last version of the application code which is on Github.

 ## :file_folder: TP5 :file_folder:

-The goal of this exercise is to deploy the Odoo application using docker-compose This file is composed of the "web" service based on the odoo image and the "db" service based on the postgres image We have add bind mounts and volumes for data persistence Finally we expose the application on port 80 and we put it in the odoo_network
+The goal of this exercise is to deploy the Odoo application using docker-compose.
+This file is composed of the "web" service based on the odoo image and the "db" service based on the postgres image.
+We have add bind mounts and volumes for data persistence.
+Finally we expose the application on port 80 and we put it in the odoo_network.

 ## :file_folder: Mini-projet :file_folder: